mflynn19/helloWorld/README.md

-# Android Prework - *Pre-Work Assignment*
+# Android Prework - *Hello World App*

 Submitted by: **Meghan Flynn**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total